erizov/Professor/semester_4/lecture_19_distributed_patterns/leader_election/README.md

 2. Identify the base case(s) in Leader Election
 3. Explain why Leader Election has its time complexity

-### Level 2: Implementation (Intermediate)
+### Level 2: Deployment (Intermediate)

 4. Implement Leader Election from scratch using only the function signature
 5. Modify Leader Election to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)